Master's Degree in English Language Teaching

 (*)After checking the candidate’s transcript, the body responsible for admission can decide that the student must attend and satisfactorily complete some of the subjects that are programmed as bridging courses.

-To be admitted on the programme, students must hold one of the following qualifications:
+To be admitted to the program, students must hold one of the following qualifications:

 - Pre-Bologna Bachelor’s Degree in English Studies; Bachelor’s Degree in English; Bachelor’s Degree in Modern Languages, Culture and Communication; Bachelor’s Degree in Translation and Interpretation, or other qualifications with a foreign-language component such as the Diploma in Primary-School Teaching (Foreign Language Speciality), the Bachelor’s Degree in Infant Education or Primary Education (Speciality in English), and the Diploma or Bachelor’s Degree in Tourism, and other similar qualifications.
 The Master’s Degree is also open to holders of some sort of official university degree (bachelor’s degree, pre-Bologna bachelor’s degree or 3-year diploma), or an equivalent that may not be directly related.
 In the latter case, students will be required to take a bridging course (see specific regulations).

-- An official qualification issued by a higher education institution in the EHEA, which enables its holder to be admitted on a master’s degree programme in the issuing country.
+- An official qualification issued by a higher education institution in the EHEA, which enables its holder to be admitted to a master’s degree program in the issuing country.

 - A qualification issued by an education system that does not belong to the EHEA.
 If it has not been officially recognized, the URV must first check that:

 - the educational level is equivalent to that of a corresponding Spanish official university degree.